 • Mondays and Wednesdays, 7:45am-8:45am

-• In-person and virtual
+• In-person and virtual.
+Must register in advance for the virtual offering.

 Zumba®: Grab your friends and join the party!
 Zumba Gold® is for those who are looking for a modified Zumba class that recreates the original moves you love at a lower intensity.
 Certified instructors can show modifications to amp up the intensity if you want more!
 Come ready to sweat and prepare to leave empowered and feeling strong.